avafinger/nanopi-r2s-ubuntu-server-minimal-image/README.md

 # Nanopi-r2s-ubuntu-server-minimal-image

 Ubuntu 19.10 Server for NanoPi R2S
-Ubuntu 20.04 LTS for NanoPi R2S
+Ubuntu 20.04 LTS for NanoPi R2S Mainline Kernel 5.7.y

 This is the base Image for a small router, based on Kernel 5.4.25 and up for the NanoPi R2S